This article is part of a larger series on How to Do Payroll.

 Pennsylvania Minimum Wage

-The below updates to the state minimum wage will be effective as of July 1 each year, so you’ll need to be sure what you’re paying employees aligns:
+The below updates to the state minimum wage will be effective as of July 1 of each year, so you’ll need to ensure that what you’re paying employees aligns with it.

 If you do any of the following, you will violate the Pennsylvania Minimum Wage Act: